 Helpdesk Training Article

-These Regulations cover all Cambridge English exams and were updated in August 2023.
+These Regulations cover all Cambridge English Qualifications, including tests for teaching qualifications, and were updated in January 2025.

 Cambridge English accepts exam registrations on the basis that schools and candidates are fully aware of the Regulations.
 Centres may ask candidates (or their parent/guardian or school representatives) for confirmation.